 Manager: Tony Alarcon – In-House – Learning Objectives: Programming (Python)

-Cyclotron motion is the motion that charged particles undergo in a magnetic field whereby they move outward in a spiral path.
-Team members will use Python to simulate the motion of charged particles undergoing cyclotron motion.
-Team members will apply this simulation to physical systems to predict outcomes of potential experiments, examples of which include determining plasma wave behavior in the atmosphere and probing quantum material properties using cyclotron accelerators.
+Cyclotron motion is the motion that charged particles undergo in a magnetic field such that they move outward in a spiral path.
+Team members use Python to simulate the motion of charged particles undergoing cyclotron motion.
+They will then apply this simulation to physical systems to predict outcomes of potential experiments, one example of which includes determining plasma wave behavior in the atmosphere using cyclotron accelerators.

 Particle Collider Simulation with Mathematica

 Manager: TBA – In-House – Learning Objectives: Programming (Python, Matlab, and/or Mathematica), Data Analysis

 Particle colliders are used to smash together particles to produce conditions similar to that of the Big Bang.
 Team members will use a programming language (Python, Matlab, and/or Mathematica) to simulate particle collisions that produce phenomena such as such as quark-gluon plasmas, and analyze real data from CERN.
 They will test this program using a particle accelerator to determine the success of the simulation.